quaquel/EMAworkbench/docs/source/basic_tutorial.rst

-The above code snippet shows how we can use :func:`~util.save_results` for saving the results of our experiments. :func:`~util.save_results` stores the as csv files in a tarbal.
+The above code snippet shows how we can use :func:`~util.save_results` for saving the results of our experiments. :func:`~util.save_results` stores the as csv files in a tarball.

 ^^^^^^^^^^^^^^^^^^^^^
 Mexican Flu: policies